-So the child sometimes is not allowed to do something and other times is allowed.
+So the child sometimes is not allowed to do something and other times is allowed to do the same thing.
 This leads to confusion and frustration–especially frustration from the parents because the child isn’t listening.

-It is frustrating for the parent because children of this age group cannot understand morals, so there is no behaving for the wrong or right reason–it just is or isn’t.
+It is frustrating for the parent because children of young age groups cannot understand morals, so there is no behaving for the wrong or right reason–it just is or isn’t.

 Both of these camps miss the mark.

-“Young children do not have the moral means to create or respond to right and wrong” (On Becoming Babywise Book Two, page 21)
+“Young children do not have the moral means to create or respond to right and wrong”.(On Becoming Babywise Book Two, page 21)

 But that doesn’t mean we just wait until they turn three and start to understand morals.

 He doesn’t have the empathy skills to imagine what it would feel like if his sibling hit him.

-Actions precede beliefs.
+But actions precede beliefs.